Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 At this point I gave up.-->
 Part 3 would be combining the code of the first two parts into a single program.
 Sadly the IDE said the program was too big for my ESP32.
 So I tried multiple things including using Adafruit to send data between them, but that code was also too big.
 Then I tried I2C, but I was unable to get any connection in that way.
 So after about 6 hours of trying a variet of things, I simply gave up.
 All the strugles of part three can be read as comments.

+## Possible Issues and solutions
+### Serial.println() prints nothing or only parts.
+Add a while(!Serial) after starting the serial monitor, this prevents anything being printed before the Serial monitor is started (for extra safety, you can also add a delay (5-10 seconds) after this while).
+Add short delays (500ms) after every Serial.println to see if this changes anything.
+If it does, that was the solution (try to lower the delay as much as possible).
+If it doesn't there probably is nothing to be printed.
+### Spotify requests fail
+If all the spotify requests fail, this is most likely because the account that is getting the requests is not a premium account (this *may* also occur with free trials and student premium subscriptions)
+### Multiple BLE libraries installed.
+If you have multiple BLE libraries installed the output window will tell you which one is used.
+It is possible that wrong one gets used and the code can't find some functions/variables.
+In this case remove all the BLE libraries that are not standard on the board.
+If the issue persists, check wheter all libraries are included correctly.

 ### Code for part 1
 ```C